 - All-purpose flour, for rolling

-- 1 homemade or store-bought single-crust pie dough
+- 1 recipe Basic Pie Crust or 1 store-bought single-crust pie dough

 - 1 tablespoon unsalted butter